tlswg/tls13-spec/draft-ietf-tls-tls13.md

   is only visible to the
   endpoints.
-TLS does not hide the length of the data it transmits, though endpoints are able to pad TLS records in order to obscure lengths and improve protection agains traffic analysis techniques.
+TLS does not hide the length of the data it transmits, though endpoints are able to pad TLS records in order to obscure lengths and improve protection against traffic analysis techniques.

 - Integrity: Data sent over the channel after establishment cannot be modified by attackers.